graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/intro.rst

 Document overview
 ~~~~~~~~~~~~~~~~~

+* This document starts with :any:`a tutorial overview <Tutorial>` of TensorFlow
+  for the IPU.
+This describes how to execute a graph on an IPU, how to select
+  the IPU hardware to run on, and a simple approach to using multiple IPUs.
-* The first section provides information about :any:`selecting specific IPU
+* The next section provides information about :any:`selecting specific IPU
   <device_selection>` hardware and configuring the code to run on it.
-* After this, there is an overview of the support for TensorFlow 2 and Keras.
 * The following sections provide information on various methods related to
   training a model on the IPU.
 * The next few sections provide information on IPU-specific features.